whwangChina/subcommission-ordovician/pages/subcommission.md

 E-mail: <Thomas.Servais@univ-lille1.fr>
 <br />

-Dr. Thomas SERVAIS is Research Director at the French National Centre for Scientific Research (CNRS), based at the University of Lille.
+Thomas SERVAIS is Research Director at the French National Centre for Scientific Research (CNRS), based at the University of Lille.
 Trained as a geologist and palaeontologist in Namur and Liège (Belgium), he continued post-doctoral research in Berlin (Germany) and at the British Geological Survey (Keyworth-Nottingham, UK), working on the biostratigraphy, palaeoecology and palaeogeography of different fossil groups, in particular the enigmatic microfossil group of the acritarchs.

 ### Vice Chairs